 - Laundry Sign – Kirklands (I added the frame)

 - Faucet – Delta

 - Wall Shelves – IKEA brackets

 - Rolling cart – IKEA shelf that cost $9.99

 - Wood stain – Varathane Briarsmoke

 I’ll be sharing tutorials for all of the woodworking projects at some point so check back if you want to build any of my pieces.

-Six weeks went by really fast!
+Six weeks certainly went by fast!
 If you’re interested in looking back at my progress posts here are the links.

 - One Room Challenge Week 1 – Laundry Room Design Ideas

 - One Room Challenge Week 2 – How to Remove Floor Tile